argoproj/argo-cd/docs/operator-manual/server-commands/argocd-application-controller.md

       --app-hard-resync int                   Time period in seconds for application hard resync.
-      --app-resync int                        Time period in seconds for application resync. (default 180) --app-state-cache-expiration duration   Cache expiration for app state (default 1h0m0s) --application-namespaces strings        List of additional namespaces that applications are allowed to be created in --as string                             Username to impersonate for the operation --as-group stringArray                  Group to impersonate for the operation, this flag can be repeated to specify multiple groups.
+      --app-resync int                        Time period in seconds for application resync. (default 180) --app-state-cache-expiration duration   Cache expiration for app state (default 1h0m0s) --application-namespaces strings        List of additional namespaces that applications are allowed to be reconciled from
+      --as string                             Username to impersonate for the operation --as-group stringArray                  Group to impersonate for the operation, this flag can be repeated to specify multiple groups.
       --as-uid string                         UID to impersonate for the operation